 4. Work on transitioning from near to far vision by looking at an object close to you and then at an object further away.
 Move your eyes rapidly back and forth between the two objects.

 5. Work on scanning exercises and improving visual field deficits by making lines of letters and having the patient search for certain letters within the lines.

 If visual field is lost, put a red line at the beginning or end of the letters so patients know how far to scan.

 6. Hold a pen in the right hand and left hand.
 Move one hand closer to or further away from the patient and see if they can determine which pen is closest or furthest away.
 This will help you determine if depth perception is a problem.

 7. Draw half of an object or shape and see if patient can complete the drawing of the second half.

 9. Find therapy centers that have special equipment such as Dynavision for vision training, play video games that involve eye tracking, or do activities like connect the dots or word finds.

-These are just a few eye exercises to help improve vision after stroke.
-If you have other exercises you would like to learn specific information about eye disorders after stroke, visit our Vision Problems Due to Stroke page.
+These are just a few eye exercises designed to help improve vision after stroke.
+If you would like to learn specific information about eye disorders after stroke, visit our Vision Problems Due to Stroke page.